GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

 using System;
 using RootName.Core.States;

-// The namespace of the any scripts for a StateMachine should always match its file/folder location. namespace RootName.Runtime.States.ExampleStates
+// The namespace of the any scripts for a State Machine should always match its file/folder location. namespace RootName.Runtime.States.ExampleStates
 {
     // All State definitions must inherit from the IState interface for type-safety.
-    // This prevents us from mixing up different States from other StateMachines. internal abstract class ExampleFiniteState : IFiniteState
+    // This prevents us from mixing up different States from other State Machines. internal abstract class ExampleFiniteState : IFiniteState
     {

         // We must provide a method for returning the type of State that this FiniteState belongs to.
-        // This concludes the enforcement of type-safety for our StateMachine
+        // This concludes the enforcement of type-safety for our State Machine
         // within our enumless state definition.
         public Type GetStateType()
         {
             return typeof(ExampleState);
         }

-        // Now we can define some FiniteStates for our StateMachine!
+        // Now we can define some FiniteStates for our State Machine!
         // To do this we create some empty classes that inherit from our abstract FiniteState class.
         // Sealing these classes prevents them from being inherited from, ending the inheritance chain. internal sealed class RedState : ExampleFiniteState